Stick-slip in a stack: how slip dissonance reveals aging: Experiments

-Even when sliding individually ($n=1$), the frictional properties of the interfaces are distributed: $P(\Delta \mu_a)$ has a finite width, see black curves with circles in \cref{fig:4}.
+\textit{Interface disorder.} Even when sliding individually ($n = 1$), the frictional properties of the interfaces are distributed: $P(\Delta \mu_a)$ has a finite width, see black curves with circles in \cref{fig:4}.
 These underlying statistical fluctuations, also present in the numerical model (\cref{fig:2f}), are considered to be related to the disorder of the contacting interfaces.
-The rough interface induces a broad distribution of barriers, such that there are collective events whose sizes are non-trivially distributed.
+The rough interface induces a broad distribution of barriers, leading to collective events with non-trivially distributed sizes.
 These collective events nucleate the macroscopic slip~\cite{deGeus2019,deGeus2022}, such that the stress at which slip is nucleated is distributed.

-Let us now verify experimentally that, in the case of individually sliding layers ($n=1$), the measured fluctuations of $\Delta \mu_a$ correspond to distinct slipping loads.
-In the individual configuration, the spring drives the layer at a constant rate $\dot f_a = K h \dot \gamma$ ($\dot \gamma$ is adapted to account for the difference in height, see SI "Individual sliding").
-The shear applied to the interface then grows at a rate $\dot \mu_a = \dot f_a / N=K h \dot \gamma/N$.
-As such, we expect the stick-slip amplitude to be proportional to the time between slips $T_a$, following $\Delta \mu_a = T_a K h \dot \gamma / N$.
-This expectation is consistent with our data in \cref{fig:5a}, thus confirming that statistical fluctuations broaden $P(\Delta \mu_a)$.
+Let us now verify experimentally that, in the case of individually sliding layers ($n = 1$), the measured fluctuations of $\Delta \mu_a$ correspond to distinct frictional interface strength.
+In the individual configuration, the spring drives the layer at a constant rate $\dot f_a = K h \dot \gamma$ (in practice, the shear rate imposed by the lever is adapted for each $a$ and set to $\dot{\gamma} / a$ to account for the difference in height, see \cref{sec:SI:individual}).
+The shear applied to the interface then grows at a rate $\dot \mu_a = \dot f_a / N = K h \dot \gamma / N$.
+As such, we expect the stick-slip amplitude to be proportional to the time between consecutive slips $T_a$, following:

-However, these fluctuations do not account for the shifts of the peaks and the appearance of secondary peaks in the $P(\Delta \mu_a)$ distributions.
-In our stack of slabs ($n>1$), we anticipate that creep plays that role: with increasing $n$, (I) interfaces experience a complex loading path such that (II) the creep of the frictional interface becomes significant.
+This is consistent with our data in \cref{fig:5a}, thus confirming that the finite width of the primary and secondary peaks in $P(\Delta \mu_a)$ results from statistical fluctuations of frictional interface strength.
+However, these fluctuations do not account for the shifts of the peaks and the appearance of secondary peaks.

+In the following, we argue that coupling via the lever is responsible for increasingly complex loading paths with $n$, leading to broadly distributed waiting times between slips $T_a$ (I).
+Then, aging of the interface, present in the experiments but not in the numerics, becomes significant in broadening $\Delta \mu_a$ (II).